 The Blue Cheeseburger was great – smoky flavor, soft bun, savory toppings that felt like quality marriages of taste instead of a cheap afterthought condiments.
 While they may not be my favorite burgers in all of Las Vegas, they are still really, very good and absolutely worth your time and stomach space.

 Prices are pretty reasonable.
-Burgers are all $15-$22 and you can get a buck off if you show your Total Rewards players’ club card.
+Burgers are all $15-$22 and you can get a buck off if you show your Caesars Rewards players’ club card.
 More than McDonald’s, sure, but about average for an upscale burger joint like this.